 Common Areas Aboard Cormorant

 The renovated Sun Deck features a comfortable al fresco dining area, bar, lounge chairs and an eight-person Jacuzzi on the stern.
 The Main Deck is home to the dining room, lounge and library.
-Relax with a drink from the bar, browse the onboard library, enjoy onboard WiFi or use one of the ship’s laptops.
+Relax with a drink from the bar, browse the onboard library or use one of the ship’s laptops.
 All equipment aboard Cormorant meets or exceeds the international SOLAS standard; satellite phone is available.

 Dining Aboard Cormorant

 Meals are served in a single seating in the dining room that features panoramic windows and two tables that fit eight guests each.
 Some meals are served on the Sun Deck, depending on the weather and itinerary.
 Fresh juices, fruits, salads and desserts typically accompany each meal.
 Breakfast and lunch are buffet style while delicious and international dinners are plated.

 Crew and guides aboard Cormorant include the captain, a bilingual Galapagos National Park naturalist guide, a cruise manager and eight other crew members, including the first mate, second mate, chef, sous chef, engineer, assistant engineer, barman and housekeeper.

 Cormorant has snorkeling gear, an underwater camera and shorty wetsuits available for the duration of the cruise, as well as four kayaks for further exploring the Galapagos Islands off the ship.
 Daily excursions with naturalist guides include hikes to view points and on beaches.
 Beach towels are provided for use on the deck and on shore.